sun-army/checklists/database-query-optimization.md

 * Disc RAID for parallel reading

 ## Processes
-* Actual optimizer statistics and and autovacuum effectiveness.
+* Actual optimizer statistics and autovacuum effectiveness.
-* Long transactions or too much very short requests (N+1 issue)TODO
+* Long transactions or too much very short requests (N+1 issue)
 * Batch insert/update/select instead of a single big and long request
+* Decreasing the size of tables (table bloat) due to a lot of updating operations

+## Settings
+* I/O costs
+* Available memory

 ## Indexes
 * New index